basemkhirat/elasticsearch/README.md

 [![Latest Stable Version](https://poser.pugx.org/matchory/elasticsearch/v)](https://packagist.org/packages/matchory/elasticsearch) [![Total Downloads](https://poser.pugx.org/matchory/elasticsearch/downloads)](https://packagist.org/packages/matchory/elasticsearch) [![Latest Unstable Version](https://poser.pugx.org/matchory/elasticsearch/v/unstable)](https://packagist.org/packages/matchory/elasticsearch) [![License](https://poser.pugx.org/matchory/elasticsearch/license)](https://packagist.org/packages/matchory/elasticsearch)

-Laravel Elasticsearch integration
+Laravel Elasticsearch Integration
 =================================
 This is a fork of the excellent library by [@basemkhirat](https://github.com/basemkhirat), who sadly seems to have abandoned it by now.
 As we rely on this library quite heavily, we will attempt to keep it up to date and compatible with newer Laravel and Elasticsearch versions.

-**Goals of this fork:**
-- Support for newer versions of Elasticsearch, Laravel and PHP
-- Limited backwards compatibility: PHP version requirement of `>= 7.3`
-- Strong typing and accurate documentation comments
-- New features and convenience methods

 **Changes in this fork:**
 - [x] Support for Elasticsearch 7.10 and newer
+- [x] Support for PHP 7.3 and newer (PHP 8 included!)
 - [x] Broadened support for Laravel libraries, allowing you to use it with almost all versions of Laravel
 - [x] Type hints in all supported places, giving confidence in all parameters
+- [x] Docblock annotations for advanced autocompletion, extensive inline documentation
 - [x] Clean separation of connection management into a [`ConnectionManager` class](./src/ConnectionManager.php), while preserving backwards compatibility
 - [x] Support for _most_ Eloquent model behaviour ([see below](#elasticsearch-models))
 - [x] Removed dependencies on Laravel internals
-- [x] Docblock annotations for advanced autocompletion

-If you're interested in contributing to this fork, please submit a PR or open an issue.
+If you're interested in contributing, please submit a PR or open an issue!

 **Features:**
-- Keeps you away from wasting your time by replacing array queries with a simple and elegant syntax you will love.
+- Fluent Elasticsearch query builder with an elegant syntax
-- Elasticsearch data model for types and indices inspired from laravel eloquent.
+- Elasticsearch models inspired by Laravel's Eloquent
-- Feeling free to create, drop, mapping and reindexing through easy artisan console commands.
-- Lumen framework support.
-- Native php and composer based applications support.
+- Index management using simple artisan commands
+- Limited support for the [Lumen framework](https://lumen.laravel.com/)
-- Can be used as a [laravel scout](https://laravel.com/docs/5.4/scout) driver.
+- Can be used as a [Laravel Scout](https://laravel.com/docs/8.x/scout) driver
-- Dealing with multiple elasticsearch connections at the same time.
+- Parallel usage of multiple Elasticsearch connections
-- Awesome pagination based on [LengthAwarePagination](https://github.com/illuminate/pagination).
+- Built-in pagination based on [Laravel Pagination](https://laravel.com/docs/8.x/pagination)
-- Caching queries using a caching layer over query builder built on [laravel cache](https://laravel.com/docs/5.4/cache).
+- Caching queries using a caching layer based on [laravel cache](https://laravel.com/docs/8.x/cache).

 **Table of Contents**
 - [Requirements](#requirements)
 - [Installation](#installation)
     * [Install package using composer](#install-package-using-composer)